Global Pharmaceutical Company

 Data Science at a Global Pharmaceutical Company

 While advances in research over the last decade have accelerated new insights about diseases that can lead to groundbreaking medicines and better patient outcomes, even the most efficient drug development process is time consuming.
 In the U.S., it typically takes more than 12 years to make it through all five FDA-regulated steps, according to the U.S. National Library of Medicine.1 One way biopharmaceutical companies can improve time-to-market of new medicines is to ensure their research environments operate in lockstep with FDA requirements.
-A global biopharmaceutical leader has implemented an FDA-qualified research system of record on the Domino data science platform to streamline its entire research pipeline—from drug discovery to laboratory automation to customer analytics—ultimately paving the way toward faster medical advances.
+A global biopharmaceutical leader has implemented an FDA-qualified research system of record on the Domino Enterprise MLOps platform to streamline its entire research pipeline—from drug discovery to laboratory automation to customer analytics—ultimately paving the way toward faster medical advances.

 By consolidating multiple technology stacks in Domino, which supports closed and open source analytical tools in a single platform, the organization has been able to:

 - Rapidly test tens of thousands of hypotheses, and explore outcomes and learnings with complete reproducibility.

 - Accelerate the submission of test results to the FDA.

 - Optimize pharmaceutical development to ensure robust, predictable, and scalable manufacturing processes.